 Alexa was as responsive on the Megablast as it was on an Echo.
 You can even give Alexa commands while using the Megablast as a Bluetooth speaker (though you can't control music you're playing via Bluetooth with Alexa).

-Alexa could play songs from Amazon Music, turn on my Wemo switch and play a game of Jeopardy.
-But Amazon doesn't allow third-party speakers such as the Megablast to access all of the talents of Alexa, and that's where the Megablast falls short compared to an Amazon model.
+Alexa could play songs from Amazon Music, turn on my smart plugs and play a game of Jeopardy.
+But Amazon doesn't allow third-party speakers such as the Megablast to access all of the best Alexa skills, and that's where the Megablast falls short compared to an Amazon model.
 For example, you can't play music from Spotify with Alexa, and you can't add it to a multiroom audio group.
 Depending on which Alexa skills you want to use, this limit may be a deal breaker.

 The Megablast delivers crisp treble, detailed bass and full vocals — hitting all the marks that you want when listening to music.
 It sounds slightly better than UE's Megaboom and much better than any Amazon speaker.
 Among speakers that integrate Alexa, only the Sonos One bests the Megablast, and the Sonos isn't portable.